New York says UNGA delegates must be vaccinated, angering Russia | ExBulletin

 The high-level week of the 76th session of the General Assembly begins on Tuesday and ends on the following Monday.

-It will be a combined in-person and remote event after last year’s UNGA took place virtually because of the pandemic.
+It will be a combined in-person and remote event following last year’s virtual UNGA.

 Dozens and sometimes hundreds of people usually accompany leaders on trips abroad, but because of the coronavirus, each delegation is only allowed to enter seven people in the UN headquarters and only four in the room. .